Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### Application Layer

 The application layer is where network applications and their application-layer protocols reside.
-The Internet’s application layer includes many protocols, such as the HTTP protocol (which provides for Web document request and transfer), SMTP (which provides for the transfer of e-mail messages), FTP (which provides for the transfer of files between two end systems), and DNS (which provides translation from human-friendly names for Internet end systems to 32-bit network addresses).
 An application-layer protocol is distributed over multiple end systems, with the application in one end system using the protocol to exchange packets of information with the application in another end system.
-We’ll refer to this packet of information at the application layer as a **message**.
+We’ll refer to a packet of information at the application layer as a **message**.

 ### Transport Layer

 The Internet’s transport layer transports application-layer messages between application endpoints.
-In the Internet, there are two transport protocols, TCP and UDP, either of which can transport application-layer messages.
+In the Internet, there are two transport protocols, TCP and UDP, either of which can transport application-layer messages in transport-layer packets, called **segments**.

-TCP provides a connection-oriented service to its applications.
-This service includes guaranteed delivery of application-layer messages to the destination and flow control (that is, sender/receiver speed matching).
-TCP also breaks long messages into shorter segments and provides a congestion-control mechanism, so that a source throttles its transmission rate when the network is congested.

-The UDP protocol provides a connectionless service to its applications.
-This is a no-frills service that provides no reliability, no flow control, and no congestion control.

-In this book, we’ll refer to a transport-layer packet as a **segment**.

 ### Network Layer

 The Internet’s network layer is responsible for moving network-layer packets known as **datagrams** from one host to another.
-The Internet transport-layer protocol (TCP or UDP) in a source host passes a transport-layer segment and a destination address to the network layer, just as you would give the postal service a letter with a destination address.
+The Internet transport-layer protocol (TCP or UDP) in a source host passes a transport-layer segment and a destination address to the network layer.
 The network layer then provides the service of delivering the segment to the transport layer in the destination host.

-The Internet’s network layer includes the celebrated IP protocol, which defines the fields in the datagram as well as how the end systems and routers act on these fields.
-There is only one IP protocol, and all Internet components that have a network layer must run the IP protocol.
+The Internet’s network layer includes the IP protocol, and all Internet components that have a network layer must run the IP protocol.
-The Internet’s network layer also contains routing protocols that determine the routes that datagrams take between sources and destinations.
+It also contains routing protocols that determine the routes that datagrams take between sources and destinations.
-The Internet has many routing protocols.
-The Internet is a network of networks, and within a network, the network administrator can run any routing protocol desired.

 ### Link Layer